patrick-j-sulley/patrick-j-sulley/README.md

 📲 I am passionate about creating nice looking websites that feel great to use, and expanding my knowledge in the world of tech 💻

-🏢 Currently working as a graduate developer at Datacom 📡
+🏢 Currently working as an associate developer at Datacom 📡

 <br>